lhmet/inmetr/README.md

 Stations ID
 -----------

-To search for some meteorological station from INMET we can use the `bdmep_stations()` function.
+To search a meteorological station from INMET we can use `bdmep_stations()` function.

 ``` r
 info <- bdmep_stations()